GrokCV/website/content/authors/ZheChen/_index.md

       institution: Shandong University of Finance and Economics
       year: 2026

+    - course: MEng in Computer Science and Technology
+      institution: Nankai University

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the